aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

 <https://martinfowler.com/books/uml.html>`_ writing about class diagrams.
 You
 can make them really complicated if you want.

-If you are using the miros package, you are managing your system's complexity using statecharts and not with classes.
+If you are using the miros package, you are rightfully managing your system's complexity using statecharts and not with classes.
 So drawing detailed pictures using class diagrams is not a good use of your time.